okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/implicit/flow-diagram.md

 -->
 The Implicit flow contains the following interaction steps:

-1. The Client sends a request to the Auth Server (Okta) for an access token.
+1. The Client sends a request to the authorization server (Okta) for an access token.

     You need to register your app so that Okta can accept the authorization request.
 See [Set up your app](#set-up-your-app) to register and configure your app with Okta.
 After registration, your app can initiate this authorization request to Okta for an access token.
 See [Request for tokens](#request-for-tokens) to implement this request.

-2. The Auth Server redirects the User browser to an authentication prompt (the Okta Sign-In Page), where the user authenticates.
+2. The authorization server redirects the User browser to an authentication prompt (the Okta Sign-In Page), where the user authenticates.

-3. User authenticates with the Auth Server (Okta) and provides consent.
+3. User authenticates with the authorization server (Okta) and provides consent.

     For Okta to authenticate the user credentials, Okta needs user profile data.
     See [Add a user using the Admin Console](https://help.okta.com/okta_help.htm?id=ext-usgp-add-users), [Import Users](/docs/guides/password-import-inline-hook/), and the [Users API](/docs/reference/api/users/).
 Alternatively, you can [set up self-service registration](/docs/guides/set-up-self-service-registration/) to allow users to register their membership with the app.